CMA-ES/moarchiving/README.md

 ```
 The single file [`moarchiving.py`](https://github.com/CMA-ES/moarchiving/moarchiving/moarchiving.py) (from the `moarchiving/` folder) can also be directly used by itself when copied in the current folder or in a path visible to Python (e.g. a path contained in `sys.path`).

+## Details

+`moarchiving` uses the [`fractions.Fraction`](https://docs.python.org/3/library/fractions.html) type to avoid rounding errors when computing hypervolume differences, but its usage can also easily switched off by assigning the respective class attribute.

 ## Links